By: Kendall Jones on March 27th, 2020

 6 Tips to Recession-Proof Your Construction Company

 The construction industry really took it on the chin during the Great Recession.
 The number of construction firms fell by nearly 150,000 between 2007 and 2013 and over 2.3 million jobs were lost due to layoffs, early retirement, and workers leaving for greener pastures.
-With a majority of economists predicting another recession hitting sometime in 2020, it’s understandable that construction business owners aren’t looking forward to another economic downturn.
+Federal Reserve Chairman, Jerome Powell, recently said we may already be in a recession due to the impacts of the coronavirus (COVID-19) pandemic.

 Whether it’s a recession, a couple of unprofitable projects, subcontractor default, or some other business-ending catastrophe, here are some tips on how to ensure your company’s continued success.

 Squirreling away enough cash to get your company through tough times is a good idea.
 You don’t want to hinder your company’s growth by hoarding cash rather than putting it to work.
 If work gets scarce you want to have enough reserves to cover your operating expenses and overhead for a few months to supplement any shortfall.